alvessamuel12/UsersApi-Solid/README.md

 # UsersApi-Solid
-An Api of Users using Solid design
+An Api of Users loggin using TypeScript Solid design.